MatterCoder/matterflow-docs/docs/intro.md

 # Welcome to Matterflow

-## Unlock the Power of Matter-Enabled IoT Devices in Minutes!
+### Want to get data from Matter-Enabled IoT Devices?

 Matterflow is a no-code data science tool for transforming and streaming data from Matter-enabled IoT devices to the cloud or AI applications.
 Whether you're a developer, data scientist, or IoT enthusiast, Matterflow simplifies the way you collect, transform, and integrate IoT data.